aap/pdp6/README.md

 # PDP-6 Emulator

-This project aims to revive the PDP-6 (and later PDP-10) computers by DEC.
+This project aims to revive the PDP-6 computer by DEC.

 I started by writing a very low level emulator in C based on the schematics.
 Later I also wrote an accurate verilog simulation